wkentaro/labelme/examples/instance_segmentation/README.md

 Fig 1.
 JPEG image (left), JPEG class label visualization (center), JPEG instance label visualization (right)

-Note that the reason why the label file is mostly black is it contains only very low label values (ex. `0, 4, 14`), and `255` indicates the `__ignore__` label value (`-1` in the npy file).
+Note that the label file contains only very low label values (ex. `0, 4, 14`), and `255` indicates the `__ignore__` label value (`-1` in the npy file).
 You can see the label PNG file by following.